ipspace/netlab/docs/caveats.md

 ## Cumulus Linux in ContainerLab

 * *containerlab* could run Cumulus Linux as a container or as a micro-VM with *firecracker* (default, requires KVM).
 To run Cumulus VX as a pure container, add **runtime: docker** parameter to node data.
-* *netsim-tools* uses Cumulus VX containers created by Michael Kashin and downloaded from his Docker Hub account.
-Once Nvidia releases an official container image, change the container name with **defaults.devices.cumulus.clab.image** parameter (or by editing the `topology-defaults.yml` file included with *netsim-tools*).
+* *netlab* uses Cumulus VX containers created by Michael Kashin and downloaded from his Docker Hub account.
+Once Nvidia releases an official container image, change the container name with **defaults.devices.cumulus.clab.image** parameter (or by editing the `topology-defaults.yml` file included with *netlab*).
-* The Cumulus VX 4.4.0 Vagrant box for VirtualBox is broken. *netsim-tools* is using Cumulus VX 4.3.0 with *virtualbox* virtualization provider.
+* The Cumulus VX 4.4.0 Vagrant box for VirtualBox is broken. *netlab* is using Cumulus VX 4.3.0 with *virtualbox* virtualization provider.

 ## Fortinet FortiOS